Sue Coe’s art is stark, polemical, and gruesome—and beautiful in spite of itself.

 How so?
 An example is my

-is so different from even a decade ago.
+congressman, Maurice Hinchey, an animal-rights activist; he says so veryclearly and directly when he cosponsors animal-protection legislation.
+Thisis so different from even a decade ago.
 There will come a day when eatingmeat will be illegal.

 Cover for Cruel: Bearing Witness to Animal Exploitation (left); You Consume Their Terror (right),

 Is your art entirely in theservice of the message?
 Or do